 - Surface Web - This part of the internet consists of billions of webpages (currently around 5.5 billion, making up around 5% of the entire internet) that are commonly accessible by the public and indexed by search engines like Google.

-- Deep Web - Made up of less accessible webpages typically hidden from the general public using authentication logins and paywalls, like email accounts, banking pages, and other sensitive records.
+- Deep Web - The deep web is made up of less accessible webpages typically hidden from the general public using authentication logins and paywalls, like email accounts, banking pages, and other sensitive records.
 It’s approximately 500 times larger than the surface web and inaccessible to most.

-- Dark Web - A heavily encrypted fraction of the deep web unknown to the general public and a common site of criminal activities.
+- Dark Web - The dark web is heavily encrypted fraction of the deep web unknown to the general public and a common site of criminal activities.
 The dark web consists of anonymously-hosted websites and self-contained, encrypted overlay networks, which are NOT indexed by search engines.
-It can only be accessed through anonymous browsers like TOR (The Onion Router).
+It can only be accessed through anonymous web browsers like TOR (The Onion Router).

 Dark Web and Identity Theft

-Thanks to the anonymity of the dark web, it creates a haven for all illicit criminal activity.
+Thanks to the anonymity of the dark web, it creates a haven for all illicit illegal activity and cybercrime.
 One of the most common digital crimes on the dark web is the illicit buying and selling of stolen personal information through illegal marketplaces, which is enabled by identity theft (ID theft), identity breaches, or phishing scams.
 This personal information was likely originally compromised in a cyberattack, such as a data breach or ransomware attack.

 If a victim’s personal information and sensitive data are exploited on the dark web, it can have significant financial and social consequences and take years to recover.
 One compromised account can cripple the most sophisticated company with high-end security platforms.